-Now the buttons are near the top of the form.
-There is more room for the report you are about to add.
+Now there is more room for the report you are about to add.

 Add a report

 Now you add a report to provide information when you are working with the form.
 You can scroll in the report while you are filling out the form for a new contact.
 This means, for example, that you can look up an area code or zip code if it is already present for another contact.